What is Metabolic Flexibility and How Can You Achieve It?

-It’s a popular practice to do an extended fast to achieve metabolic flexibility, but intermittent fasting, which is restricting food for a period each day — usually 12-18 hours — is a better way to address insulin resistance.
+It’s a popular practice to do an extended fast to achieve metabolic flexibility, but intermittent fasting, which is restricting food for a period each day—usually 12-18 hours—is a good way to address insulin resistance.

 Intermittent fasting allows you to burn enough fat to use for energy, while releasing a level of toxins that your body can handle.

 Intermittent fasting plus cyclical ketosis is one of the fastest ways to increase metabolic flexibility.
-It gets your body used to using the fuel that’s available, and your system won’t go into a panic whenever one or the other fuel type (glucose or fat) isn’t available.
+It gets your body used to using the fuel that’s available, and your system won’t go into a panic whenever one fuel selection (glucose, glycogen or fat) isn’t available.

 Join over 1 million fans